mehkanik/bookshelf/README.md

 Bookshelf
 =========

-This is my attempt to fill the void for an open sourced, self-hosted, functional and distractionless website built by a writer for writers.
+This is my attempt to fill the void for an open sourced, self-hosted, functional and distraction-free website built by a writer for writers.

 Many hours fidgeting with convoluted CMS or blog systems lead me to the following ideals that I want to use to guide the development of this project: